InSpaceAI/RL-InDrone/Readme.md

  You can test your algorithm with *notebooks/getting-started.ipynb*.

 ### Player Mode
- You can play these environments in "Player Mode" with *play/DRONEENV/DRONEENV.exe*
+ You can control the agent using a keyboard with *play/DRONEENV/DRONEENV.exe*

 ### Player Control